Project Based Voucher (Low to Moderate Income Families)

 Now accepting applications for the following:

 1) Project-Based senior communities located in the cities of Fontana, Redlands, San Bernardino, Twin Peaks, Yucaipa, and Victorville.
 To download an application please click here (applicacion en español).
 Applications are also available by calling (909) 890-9533.
-The scattered sites region waiting lists for all bedroom sizes are currently closed for Region 1 and 2.

 2) Valencia Grove Project Based Community located in the City of Redlands.
 Valencia Grove has the four bedroom unit waiting list open.
 To download the application, click here (applicacion en español).